MicrosoftDocs/visualstudio-docs/docs/debugger/write-better-code-with-visual-studio.md

 ![Assert resolves to false](../debugger/media/write-better-code-using-assert.png)

 The `assert` error tells you that there's a problem that you need to investigate. `assert` can cover many scenarios where you don't necessarily see an exception.
-In this example, the user won't see an exception (although a `NullReferenceException` is a common result), and a `null` value gets added as `firstname` in your database.
+In this example, the user won't see an exception (in other scenarios a `NullReferenceException` may occur), and a `null` value gets added as `firstname` in your database.
 This may cause problems later on (such as you see in the console output) and might be harder to debug.

 During the debugging process, it's good to keep a particular `assert` statement until you know you need to replace it with an actual code fix.
 Let's say you decide that the user might encounter the exception in a release build of the app.
 In that case, you must refactor code to make sure that your app doesn't throw a fatal exception or result in some other error.
 So, to fix this code, replace the following code: